gusye1234/pept3/README.md

 ```

 You should get the identical result.
 The script `pept3_demo.py` will demonstrate the process of how `PepT3` working inside python.

+Use command `pept3 -h` to see all the avaliable options.

 ## Input Format